JonahPi/RemoteChess/FSD Remote Chess.md

 This pattern indicates the center of the board and confirms the connection is established.

 ### Detecting and publishing movement

+Figure movements is detected by a change in the hall-sensor state and indicated with LEDs, the actions cause MQTT messages to be send.
+The logic is defined in the state-diagram below.

 ![State Diagram]()